Alternate Fighter: Expanded

 • Senses passive Perception 12

 Hit Dice.
-Your Hound has a total number of d8 Hit Dice equal to your fighter level.
+Your Hound has a total number of d8 Hit Dice equal to your Fighter level.
 It also gains all the normal benefits of both short and long rests.

 Actions

-Maul.
+Bite.
 Melee Weapon Attack: +2 +PB to hit, reach 5 ft., one target.
-Hit: 1d8 +2 +PB slashing damage.
+Hit: 1d6 +2 +PB piercing damage.

-Steadfast Companion
+Steadfast Companions

 10th-level Hound Master Archetype feature